 Asking others for help is not a viable solution

 Being as independent as possible is a point of pride and safety for most people with a disability.
 Just because someone has a disability does not mean they need or have an aid.
 Many people with a disability live alone.
 Even if someone has an aid, having someone else fill in an election document raises serious concerns around privacy and undue influence.
-I’m fortunate to have someone who wouldn’t snoop, interrogate me about my choices, or invalidate my vote.
-Others aren’t so lucky.
+I am fortunate to have someone who would not snoop, interrogate me about my choices, or invalidate my vote.
+Others are not so lucky.

 Voters with disabilities can get assistance with voting at their local county board of elections on election day.
 However, doing so means breaking quarantine during a pandemic.
 COVID-19 is causing deadly strokes in people in their thirties with no underlying health conditions.
 Not wanting to make any trips is understandable, especially for those who do have underlying health conditions.